zeyangsha/De-Fake/README.md

 python test.py --image_path XXX.

-If you want to train the detector yourself.
-Please enter the correct file path in train.py.
+If you want to train the detector yourself, please enter the correct file path in train.py.